Investigating Agency of LLMs in Human-AI Collaboration Tasks: Introduction

-Accordingly, we investigate an approach intended to measure and modulate what seems to be a desirable function of dialogue systems.
+Accordingly, we investigate an approach intended to measure and control what seems to be a desirable function in LLMs intended to facilitate human creativity.
 First, adopting the social-cognitive theory of \citet{bandura2001social}, we develop a framework of four features through which Agency may be expressed -- \textit{Intentionality}, \textit{Motivation}, \textit{Self-Efficacy}, and \textit{Self-Regulation}.
 For each feature, we differentiate between how strongly or weakly it is expressed in a dialogue (Section~\ref{sec:features}).
-As a testbed, we choose a collaborative task that involves discussing the interior design of a room (Section~\ref{sec:testbed}), and collect a dataset of 83 English human-human collaborative interior design conversations containing 908 conversational snippets.
-We collect annotations of Agency and its features on these conversational snippets (Section~\ref{sec:data}).\footnote{Code and dataset to be released at \href{https://bit.ly/agency-dialogue}{bit.ly/agency-dialogue}.}
+As a testbed, we choose a collaborative task that involves discussing the interior design of a room (Section~\ref{sec:testbed}), and collect a prototype dataset of 83 English human-human collaborative interior design conversations comprising 908 conversational snippets, annotated for Agency and its features on these conversational snippets (Section~\ref{sec:data}).\footnote{Code and dataset can be found at \href{https://github.com/microsoft/agency-dialogue}{github.com/microsoft/agency-dialogue}.} \editsc{We analyze this dataset to study the factors that contribute to high- and low-Agency and find that strong expressions of intentionality significantly impact Agency in conversations (Section~\ref{sec:analysis})}.

-To assess the agentic capabilities of conversational systems, we propose two new tasks -- (1) \textit{Measuring} Agency in Dialogue and (2) \textit{Generating} Dialogue with Agency (Section~\ref{sec:prediction} and \ref{sec:dialogue}).
-Evaluation of baseline approaches on these tasks shows that models that explicitly manifest features associated with high motivation, self-efficacy, and self-regulation are better perceived as being highly agentive.
-We discuss the implications of our work for controlling the Agency of dialogue systems.
+To assess the agentic capabilities of conversational systems, we introduce two new tasks -- (1) \textit{Measuring} Agency in Dialogue and (2) \textit{Generating} Dialogue with Agency (Section~\ref{sec:prediction} and \ref{sec:dialogue}).
+Evaluation of baseline approaches on these tasks shows that models that manifest features associated with high motivation, self-efficacy, and self-regulation are better perceived as being highly agentive.